kaizen-ai/kaizenflow/docs/work_tools/all.docker.how_to_guide.md

 #### Post-release check-list

-- [ ] Make an integration with the `kaizenflow` repository in order to copy all the changes from the `cmamp` repository
+- [ ] Make an integration with the `sorrentum` repository in order to copy all the changes from the `cmamp` repository
 - [ ] Tag the new `dev` image to GHCR namespace and push it to GHCR registry